Purpose

 Responsibilities

-The Director of Campus Safety collects and compiles statistics of Reported Crimes from CSAs and local law enforcement for the College’s Annual Security Report to the Department of Education.
-Campus Safety ensures that the Annual Security Report(s) are linked to the College website in order to provide access to current and prospective employees and students.
+The Assistant Director of Institutional Compliance collects and compiles statistics of Reported Crimes from CSAs and local law enforcement for the College’s Annual Security Report to the Department of Education.
+Campus Safety assists with the collection effort with local law enforcement.
+The Assistant Director of Institutional Compliance ensures that the Annual Security Report(s) are linked to the College website in order to provide access to current and prospective employees and students.
 Hard copies are retained in the Office of Campus Safety and at each location.

-The Office of Campus Safety coordinates with College divisions, departments, offices and individuals to identify individuals whose functions qualify as a CSA and informs the College and personnel of their Clery obligations, and the College’s procedures for collecting information about Reported Crimes.
+The Assistant Director of Institutional Compliance coordinates with College divisions, departments, offices and individuals to identify individuals whose functions qualify as a CSA and informs the College and personnel of their Clery obligations, and the College’s procedures for collecting information about Reported Crimes.

 The Office of Campus Safety maintains the Daily Crime Log and Fire Log.